vladimir-v-diaz/demo/README.md

   u'localhost:8002': SlowRetrievalError()
 ```

-The framework should detect to the attack and raise a SlowRetrievalError
+The framework should detect the attack and raise a SlowRetrievalError
 exception to the client application.

 ## Conclusion ##
-These are just some of the attacks TUF protects against.
+These are just some of the attacks that TUF provides protection against.
 For more attacks
 and updater weaknesses, please see the [Security](https://github.com/theupdateframework/tuf/blob/develop/SECURITY.md)
 page.
 This concludes the demo.